 Once you have booked the ferry, the next thing to do is learn how to say the Island’s name.
 It is Ma-Rye-Ah not Ma-Ree-Ah Island.
 Think of the singer Mariah Carey.
 The correct way of saying it was news to me until I was on the island.
 By that stage, my mispronunciation of the name had branded me a tourist many times over.

 For our trip in August, the ferry arrived at Maria Island at 11.00am and departed at 3.30.
 It might not sound like much time, but it was enough to see and do a lot of things.
 The ferry docks five minutes from the island’s main village, Darlington.

 The Painted Cliffs

-The Painted cliffs are one of the must-see things on the island on the island.
+The Painted cliffs are one of the must-see things on the island.
 The trick with these is that you can only see them an hour either side of low tide.
 For us, that meant making a beeline there as soon as we arrived.
 With the advancing tide in mind, we strode from the ferry with purpose and focus.
 Then, we saw a wombat.

 Maria Island Wombats

 If it wasn’t for trying to see a wombat, we wouldn’t even be on Maria Island.
 So, on seeing our first wombat, we could hardly say we’ll catch up with it later.
 You can’t.
 You have to stop and get pictures – lots of pictures.
 Video too.
 And, you have FaceTime a friend at work to show them a wombat shuffling past you.

 Of the three types of wombats in Australia, Maria Island, arguably, has the cutest.
 The Common wombat has longer hair and a hairless button nose.
 They also tend to be smaller than other wombat varieties.
 It all adds up to a very cute animal you know you want to cuddle.
 It’s no wonder they have the Maria Island Wildlife Pledge.